 Once an athlete has met the criteria to be added to the Registered Testing Pool for USADA or FINA they remain in the Registered Testing Pool until they no longer meet the established criteria, or they officially retire.
 Athletes will receive notification from USA Swimming and USADA when they are added to, or removed from, the Registered Testing Pool

 Visit USADA's website for detailed information regarding reporting requirements, Whereabouts Failures, and additional information.

 Returning from Retirement

-If you are aware of any swimmers who are in this situation, please advise them to contact our Athlete Services Manager, Stacy Michael-Miller, to obtain the information necessary to comply with this requirement.
+If you are aware of any swimmers who are in this situation, please advise them to contact our Athlete Services Director, Stacy Michael-Miller, to obtain the information necessary to comply with this requirement.